Manoj Kumar Pandey: Citation

 The Param Vir Chakra citation reads as follows:

 Gallantry award ceremony

 On the occasion of Independence Day 1999, a month after the war ended, the President of India approved the award of the Param Vir Chakra to Pandey and three others - Captain Vikram Batra, Rifleman Sanjay Kumar and Grenadier Yogendra Singh Yadav.
 His father, Gopichand Pandey, received the award from the President of India K. R. Narayanan during the Republic Day Parade in New Delhi on 26 January 2000.

 Honours and legacy

 Pandey is one of the 21 individuals who have been decorated with India's highest military honour.
 As a PVC awardee, his statue is at the Param Yodha Sthal at the National War Memorial.

+Balidan Stambh, the war memorial in Jammu in 2009 paid tribute to him by inscribing his name on the pillars erected in semi circumference for the martyrs of the 1947-48 war.
+His name is displayed near the eternal flame and as relief mural on the semi circumference wall with the Param Vir Chakra awardees who attained martyrdom in Jammu and Kashmir.

 After his death, multiple places have been named after him including his almae matres.